-Flights (Euro Traveller) with Easyjet and British Airways (Airbus: 321); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 4 dinners, with water, wine, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 4 dinners, with water, wine, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 NH Cartagena: a central 4-star hotel, part of a reliable Spanish chain.
-Hotel SH Boutique Inglés, Valencia: 3-star hotel installed in an 18th-century palace in a very central location.
+Hotel SH Boutique Inglés, Valencia: 4-star hotel installed in an 18th-century palace in a very central location.
 Rooms for single occupancy have queen-size beds.
 Hotel Astari, Tarragona: a well-run, functional 3-star hotel.

-There is a lot of walking on archaeological sites.
+The tour involves a lot of walking on archaeological sites.
 Uneven ground, irregular paving, steps and hills are standard.
 A good level of fitness is essential.
 You will be on your feet for lengthy stretches of time.
 There are some long coach journeys.
 Average distance by coach per day: 72 miles.

 Between 10 and 22 participants.